 This terrible violence has devastating repercussions for older adults.

 Physical and Emotional Injuries

-Certainly victims of elder sexual abuse can sustain physical and emotional injuries just like younger victims.
-These include anxiety, depression, sexually transmitted diseases, and pelvic injuries to name just a few.
+Victims of elder sexual abuse can sustain physical and emotional injuries just like younger victims.
+These include anxiety, depression, sexually transmitted diseases, pelvic injuries, and more.

 Trauma Can Lead to Decline in Function

-Sexual assault in frail older people is probably more likely to causes physical and psychological trauma, a decline in function, and a decrease in overall well-being.
+Sexual assault in frail older people is probably more likely to causes physical and psychological trauma.
+It can also lead to a decline in function,and a decrease in overall well-being.